-Faculty Fellows from over a dozen academic departments across NC State mentor students with a passion for applying geospatial approaches to complex problems.
+Faculty Fellows from nearly a dozen academic departments across NC State mentor students with a passion for applying geospatial approaches to complex problems.
 Prospective applicants to our Ph.D. in Geospatial Analytics are encouraged to contact Rachel Kasten, Graduate Services Coordinator (email@example.com, 919-515-2800), to connect with Faculty Fellows who share their research interests.

 NC State faculty with great potential for impactful engagement in geospatial research and education are selected to join the Faculty Fellows program by the center’s steering committee.
 Prospective fellows may be nominated by colleagues or nominate themselves for a three-year term with potential for renewal.Browse the Fellows directory

 A variety of disciplines united by geospatial thinking.Explore the Fellows' research interests